Azure-Samples/ms-identity-docs-code-dotnet/src/protect-api/README.md

 ## Configure the web API

-1. Create the `appsettings.json` file with the Azure AD app comfiguration
+1. Create the `appsettings.json` file with the Azure AD app configuration

    ```bash
    cat > appsettings.json <<EOF